bevyengine/bevy/examples/README.md

 [Parallel Query](../examples/ecs/parallel_query.rs) | Illustrates parallel queries with `ParallelIterator` [Removal Detection](../examples/ecs/removal_detection.rs) | Query for entities that had a specific component removed earlier in the current frame
-[Run Conditions](../examples/ecs/run_conditions.rs) | Run systems only when one or multiple conditions are met [Startup System](../examples/ecs/startup_system.rs) | Demonstrates a startup system (one that runs once when the app starts up)
+[Run Conditions](../examples/ecs/run_conditions.rs) | Run systems only when one or multiple conditions are met [Send and receive events](../examples/ecs/send_and_receive_events.rs) | Demonstrates how to send and receive events of the same type in a single system
+[Startup System](../examples/ecs/startup_system.rs) | Demonstrates a startup system (one that runs once when the app starts up)
 [State](../examples/ecs/state.rs) | Illustrates how to use States to control transitioning from a Menu state to an InGame state
 [System Closure](../examples/ecs/system_closure.rs) | Show how to use closures as systems, and how to configure `Local` variables by capturing external state